Françoise Rapp

 Mint Bergamot Mentha citrata Essential Oil: 40-60% (especially linalool)

-Peppermint Mentha piperita Essential Oil: 40-45% (mostly menthol)
+Peppermint Mentha piperita Essential Oil: 40-45% (primarily menthol)

 Tea-tree Melaleuca alternifolia Essential Oil: 35-50% (especially terpinen-4-ol)